 - Safety Alerts for Operators (SAFOs): A SAFO contains important safety information and may include recommended action.
 SAFO content should be especially valuable to air carriers in meeting their statutory duty to provide service with the highest possible degree of safety in the public interest.
 SAFOs are maintained on a single database.

-- Notices to Airmen (NOTAMs): NOTAMs exist to help airmen access safety-critical information that identifies where flying is allowed, any issues with departure/arrival airports, and other crucial aviation information.
+- Notices to Missions (NOTAMs): NOTAMs exist to help aviators access safety-critical information that identifies where flying is allowed, any issues with departure/arrival airports, and other crucial aviation information.
 NOTAMs are maintained and regularly updated on a single database.

 - Frequently Asked Questions: The FAA maintains a database of Frequently Asked Questions, some of which provide guidance on a variety of aviation-related topics.